rayalan/binary-adages/content/pages/profile-interview-answers.md

 * Good candidates don't want to pigeonhole themselves into one specialty that may not be applicable to the job.
 They're particularly wary of limiting themselves at the beginning of the interview process.
 * On a normal project, I'd look to sit down with the coworker or customer and get them to explain their situation, needs, and goals more so that I could give a tailored answer.
 But taking over the interviews like that isn't the cultural norm, and it completely disrupts the interviewer's time management.
 * The result tends to be an attempt to generally describe one's relevant work while balancing two extremes:
-    * Don't be too brief or come across as shallow with niche experience.
+    * Don't be too brief and come across as shallow with niche experience.
     * Don't take too long and come across as rambling about a lot of irrelevant details while not understanding how interviews work.

 Ideally, one might have a perfect 2-3 minute story that encapsulates a great strength while also seeming like a widely capable candidate.
 In lieu of that, [this blog](/) and especially [my profile](./profile-hidden) provide a lot of this context.